mgumz/knut/README.md

-I want to make 'folder1' and 'file2' of my home directory public, without serving both resources on different http-ports, without exposing the rest of my $HOME, without any copying the files or folders to another place.
+I want to make 'folder1' and 'file2' of my home directory public, without serving both resources on different http-ports, without exposing the rest of my $HOME, without any copying of the files or folders to another place.

 I also want to map resources to uris adhoc, without any complex config files or any other voodoo.